-Have you ever wondered why some pieces of jewellery are hallmarked, and some are not?
+Have you ever wondered why some pieces of silver jewellery are hallmarked, and some are not?
 Or about what information is recorded in a hallmark?
 The UK laws around hallmarking are very strict, and each piece of jewellery that requires hallmarking has to be sent to one of the recognised Assay Offices to be tested and marked.
-Despite my love for jewellery, I was unaware of the strictness around hallmarking, and the variety of marks and symbols that make up hallmarks - I've certainly had to learn a lot about them since I've been making silver jewellery
+Despite my love for gold and silver jewellery, I was unaware of the strictness around hallmarking, and the variety of marks and symbols that make up hallmarks - I've certainly had to learn a lot about them since I've been making silver jewellery

 Which metals are hallmarked?

 The metals that require hallmarking in the UK are: gold, silver, palladium and platinum and all pieces made from these above certain weights must be hallmarked to be legally sold as made of one of those metals.
 For silver, all items containing over 7.78g of silver must be hallmarked (items below that weight can be hallmarked voluntarily if the maker chooses).

 What does a hallmark tell us?

 A hallmark has three compulsory elements, and can have some other, optional, marks too.
 The three compulsory marks that make up my hallmark are shown in the photo to the right of my hallmark on the back of one of my pieces.
 The three compulsory elements are:

 1. Sponsor mark - this identifies the maker of the item.
 In my hallmark it is my initials (AF) in a particular frame.